ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 The default is `Yes` but just choose `No` here to speed up things, assuming the node is already whitelisted.

-As mentioned earlier, If the node has not been whitelisted, a holder of the subnet control key _must_ call
+As mentioned earlier, If the node has not been whitelisted, a holder of the Subnet control key _must_ call
 [Subnet addValidator](../apis/avalanchego/apis/p-chain.md#platformaddsubnetvalidator) defined in the next section in order to allow the node to validate the Subnet.